 Get help with professional support

 Feeling suicidal can be an overwhelming and painful experience, but it is not something you have to bear alone.
-You can get help.
-There is professional support available for anyone affected by suicide.
+There is help and professional support for anyone affected by suicide.

 SuicideLine Victoria 1300 651 251